hannesmoehring/dlhm_prod/README.md

 This project enables **motion generation** from textual descriptions using two models: **T2M** and **TEACH**.
 Given a text input, the system generates a corresponding 3D motion and provides a downloadable archive with the results.

+## For CAMP PAI users

+In the directory `camp_configs`, there are scripts available for more advanced but automated usage of the models as well as the scripts used for training them.
+This only works as long as the required files exist in `projects/dlhm/mohringhannes`.

 ---

 ## 📂 Project Structure